DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 Click the **Operations** element under **Loan Validation Scoring** project and edit the **scoring** operation.

-Click the button **My Operation Info**.
+Click the **My Operation Info** icon in the toolbar.
 A dialog displays information on the operation.

 Close the dialog, and cancel the editing session to go back to the **Decision Artifacts** tab.